DHTMLX/gantt-docs/data/api/gantt_gettaskresources.md

 @returns:
-- param	Resource[]	an array of resource objects
+- param	ResourceItem[]	an array of resource objects

 @example:
 gantt.getTaskResources(5); // -> see details